ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/querying/how-to-stream-query-results.js.markdown

 * The stream results are a __snapshot of the data__ at the time when the query is computed by the server.
   Results that match the query after it was already processed are not streamed to the client.

-* Streaming query results does not support using [include](../../../client-api/session/loading-entities#load-with-includes).
+* Streaming query results does Not support the following:
+    * Requesting the query to [waitForNonStaleResults](../../../client-api/session/querying/how-to-customize-query#waitfornonstaleresults).
+    * Using [include](../../../client-api/session/loading-entities#load-with-includes) to load a related document to the session while querying.
       Learn how to __stream related documents__ here [below](../../../client-api/session/querying/how-to-stream-query-results#stream-related-documents).

 * To stream results, use the `stream` method from the `advanced` session operations.